 My first book was a collection of stories, Small Indiscretions: Stories of Travel in Asia (Transit Lounge, 2011).
 My second book was a young adult novel set in Parramatta, The Incredible Here and Now (Giramondo, 2013), which has won the Prime Minister's Literature Award (YA) and the IBBY Honour Book for Australia.
 It has also been shortlisted for the NSW Premier's Literature Awards, the WA Premier's Book Awards and The Children's Book Council of Australia Book of the Year Award.
-I've recently turned The Incredible Here and Now into a play which will premier at The National Theatre of Parramatta in July 2017.
+I've recently turned The Incredible Here and Now into a play which premiered at The National Theatre of Parramatta in July 2017 and was published by Currency Press.
 My work has been produced for ABC Radio National and ABC television and I've also written for journals and newspapers such as Heat, The Age, The Sun Herald, Island, Wet Ink and Award Winning Australian Writing.
-My next book, No More Boats, is due out in June 2017.
+My latest book is No More Boats.

 Here are some essays I wrote on writing for the magazine Southerly Journal: http://southerlyjournal.com.au/tag/felicity-castagna/

 I loved being a high school English teacher for several years but I now do a lot of other kinds of teaching.
 I've been employed to administer and participate in writing and community arts projects for organisations such as Arts NSW, WestWords, Express Media, Bankstown Youth Development Services, Powerhouse Youth Theatre, Information and Cultural Exchange, Arts Access, the NSW Writers' Centre and the Katherine Susannah Prichard Writers Centre.
 I also teach writing at Macquarie University and Western Sydney University, where I completed a PhD with the Writing and Society Research Centre.
 I'm currently the Department of Education and Training's National Ambassador for Literacy Week.